Maria Theresia (miniseries): Part 3

 After the loss of Silesia to Friedrich II, the armistice with Prussia does not seem to last long.
 Everywhere seem to be lurking enemies who want to conquer parts of the Habsburg Kingdom.
 Behind the back of Maria Theresa, Franz Stephan of Lorraine does business with Prussia and Friedrich II in his Palace in Wallnerstrasse, selling him uniforms and tents among other things.

 Maria Theresa also pays a personal price for her commitment as head of state, because her husband Franz Stephan turns to other women.
 She accuses Franz Stephan of enjoying immoral gambling while they are losing the war.
 Franz Stephan, on the other hand, argues that the income from his immoral gambling would finance their moral war.

 Maria Theresa suspects that her mother-in-law, Élisabeth Charlotte d’Orléans, at the moment in Vienna under the pretense of visiting her grandchildren, is actually an informant for the French king.
-With the help of Elisa Fritz, however, Maria Theresia manages to arrange the betrothal between her sister Anna Maria and her brother-in-law Charles Alexander.
+With the help of Elisa Fritz, however, Maria Theresia manages to arrange the betrothal between her sister Maria Anna and her brother-in-law Charles Alexander.
 While Franz Stephan initially does not believe in the accusations against his mother, she exposes herself to her sons, scolding them for having chosen the wrong side and later fleeing from Vienna.